Brazil–Italy football rivalry: 1978 FIFA World Cup

-On 24 June, Brazil and Italy were matched up for the third-place match of the 1978 World Cup after both sides finished second in their respective groups in the second round.
+On 24 June, Brazil and Italy were matched up for the match for third place of the 1978 World Cup after both sides finished second in their respective groups in the second round.
 Brazil won the position of third place, knocking Italy to fourth after a 2–1 win with goals by Nelinho in the 64th minute and Dirceu in the 71st minute, although Italy's Franco Causio scored first in the 38th minute.